samiranrl/Carrom_rl/README.md

 Also, Carrom is uniquely Indian!

 ## Rules
-Rules are slightly tweaked in the interest of making the domain suitable for learning?
-For a full list: go to.
-The specific rules which are implemented are as follows:
+We slightly modify the rules of the game to make it suitable for learning.

 ### 1 Player Server
 The goal of the 1 Player server is to clear the board as fast as possible.

 ### 2 Player Server

+## The agent and the environment

+Formal definition

 ## Quick Start